Moduli of Distributions via Singular Schemes: Families of Distributions

 where $T\mathcal{X}_S$ stands for the relative tangent sheaf.
 Moreover, the family is called flat over $S$ if so is $\mathbf{N}$. \end{defi}

-\begin{defi} Let $X$ be a smooth projective variety and let $TX_S$ denote the relative tangent sheaf of $X\times_\kappa S \longrightarrow S$.
+\begin{defi} Let $X$ be a smooth projective variety and let $TX_S$ denote the relative tangent sheaf of $X\times_\kappa S \rightarrow S$.
 According to \cite{CCJ}, a family of distributions on $X$ parameterized by $S$ is given by a subsheaf $\boldsymbol{\phi} \colon \mathbf{F} \hookrightarrow TX_S$ such that for each $s\in S$ the restriction $\boldsymbol{\phi}_s\colon \mathbf{F}|_s \rightarrow TX_s$ is injective and $\operatorname{coker}(\phi_s)$ is torsion free. \end{defi}

-Throughout this work will stick with the later definition but, in fact, we can reconcile both proposals.
+Throughout this work we will stick with the latter definition but, in fact, we can reconcile both proposals.
 In order to achieve that we must make some technical considerations.
 Recall the following consequence \cite[Exposé IV, p.81]{SGA1} of the Local Flatness Criterion, see also \cite[p.35]{HL}.

-\begin{lema} Let $(A,\mathfrak{m}) \longrightarrow (B,\mathfrak{n})$ be a morphism of Noetherian local rings $(\mathfrak{m}B \subset \mathfrak{n})$ and let $u\colon M' \longrightarrow M$ be a morphism of finitely generated $B$-modules.
+\begin{lema} Let $(A,\mathfrak{m}) \rightarrow (B,\mathfrak{n})$ be a morphism of Noetherian local rings $(\mathfrak{m}B \subset \mathfrak{n})$ and let $u\colon M' \rightarrow M$ be a morphism of finitely generated $B$-modules.
 Suppose that $M$ is flat over $A$.
-Then the following are equivalent: \begin{enumerate} \item $u$ is injective and $\operatorname{coker}(u)$ is flat over $A$; \item $u\otimes 1 \colon M'\otimes_A A/\mathfrak{m} \longrightarrow M\otimes_A A/\mathfrak{m}$ is injective. \end{enumerate} \end{lema}
+Then the following are equivalent: \begin{enumerate} \item $u$ is injective and $\operatorname{coker}(u)$ is flat over $A$; \item $u\otimes 1 \colon M'\otimes_A A/\mathfrak{m} \rightarrow M\otimes_A A/\mathfrak{m}$ is injective. \end{enumerate} \end{lema}

 Suppose that $S$ and $X$ are noetherian and $X$ is flat over $S$.
 As any coherent sheaf $\mathcal{N}$ on $X$ is the quotient of a locally free sheaf,